locana-co/PGRestAPI/README.md

 * RESTful Query endpoint for each table and view - return GeoJSON and esriJSON.
 Supports spatial and tabular queries and aggregation.
 * Geoprocessing Framework - (You still have to know how to write PostGIS logic, but...), with dynamic tiled maps available as output.
 * Reflection of TileStream API
-* TopoJSON file creation for each table or view

 Express, Jade and general structure based on:
 Project is structured based on http://www.bearfruit.org/2013/06/21/start-a-new-node-js-express-app-the-right-way/